holycrap872/ucls-hs-intro-to-cs/CourseMaterial/01_intro_to_python/03_madlibs/lesson_plan.md

     - Grok stuff
         - String vs. integers
         - 5 * "4"
-    - TIL
+- TIL Entries
-        - Who's got a good one?
-        - Assess it
+    - Find some good ones and put into slide show
 - Talk `input()`
     - Returns a string, so what does "please enter a number" entail?
+    - `int()` function
 - Mad Libs
     - Do example
     ```python